withforesight000/templogd/README.md

 - Lint: `cargo clippy --all-targets --all-features`
 - Tests: `cargo test --workspace`

-The workspace uses `tracing` for logging; set `RUST_LOG=debug` (or rely on the defaults) to observe span-oriented logs during development.
-When modifying gRPC contracts, update the private `tempgrpcd-protos` crate first, then re-run `cargo build` so tonic can regenerate bindings.

 ## Directory Layout
 - `templogd/` – CLI, configuration, controllers, and use cases for the Nature Remo polling daemon.
 - `tempgrpcd/` – gRPC server, Redis fetch pipeline, and Askama template used to render the Lua sampling function.